 The Concord Senior Center is run and owned by the City of Concord.
 The current building has been here since 2003.
 The City has 3 full time staff, including a Program Manager, and two Program Coordinators.
-The City staff also consists of 8+ part time staff and 100+ volunteers.
+The City staff also consists of 100+ volunteers.
 The center falls under the Parks & Recreation Department.

-To help explain what you can do here, we have broken down the facility into 3 areas of responsibility; City Programs & Services, County Services, and Senior Club Activities.
+To help explain what you can do here, we have broken down the facility into 3 categories; City Programs & Services, Mount Diablo Region Meals on Wheels Services, and Senior Club Activities.